zjoycelee/3DUtilityModels/README.md

 Each tool has its own dedicated folder, structured as follows:

 - ToolName/
-  - stls/      # STL files of the 3D models
+  - models/    # 3D model files of the 3D models
   - assets/    # Images, renders, and documentation related to the models
   - 3mf/       # 3MF files for more detailed print configurations